Ukraine embassy, Spanish arms company receive letter bombs -police | Law-Order

 Ukraine embassy, Spanish arms company receive letter bombs -police

-Police in Spain are examining a possible link between two letter bombs sent to the Ukrainian ambassador in Madrid and another to an arms company that manufactures rocket launches donate to Kyiv, they confirmed in a statement on Wednesday.
-In the first incident, an officer at Ukraine's embassy in Madrid was injured when he opened a letter bomb addressed to the ambassador, prompting Kyiv to order greater security at all its representative offices abroad.

-Police in Spain are examining a possible link between two letter bombs sent to the Ukrainian ambassador in Madrid and another to an arms company that manufactures rocket launches donate to Kyiv, they confirmed in a statement on Wednesday.
+Police in Spain are examining a possible link between two letter bombs sent to the Ukrainian ambassador in Madrid and to an arms company that manufactures rocket launchers donated to Kyiv, they confirmed in a statement on Wednesday.

 The Ukrainian government did not immediately respond to a request for comment about the second incident.
-Ukraine's ambassador to Madrid, Serhii Pohoreltsev, told TVE later that he was working as usual at the embassy "with no fear".
+Ambassador Pohoreltsev told TVE later that he was working as usual at the embassy "with no fear".

 "We have instructions from the ministry in Ukraine that given the situation we have to be prepared for any kind of incident... any kind of Russian activities outside the country," he said.
 Russia invaded Ukraine nine months ago in what it calls a "special military operation" that Kyiv and the West describe as an unprovoked, imperialist land grab.